 Climate Neutral Player

-Increasing renewable electricity production with wind and solar also raises volatility.
-This requires more support solutions to maintain stability in the electricity grid to prevent black-outs.
-Chlor-alkali production units can partly contribute to this, but this capability is limited by products needed for customers and the limited ability to store chlorine.
+Euro Chlor looks into the role we play in balancing the electricity grid.
+Increasing (volatile) renewable electricity production with wind and solar means that more solutions are needed to maintain stability in the electricity grid and thus prevent blackouts.
+Chlor-alkali production units can partly contribute to balancing, but this capability is limited by the product needs of customers and the limited legal possibility to store chlorine.

 In our third Sustainability Programme, we report on the grid balancing support delivered by members as a percentage of the total installed electricity demand capacity.
-In 2021, 16% of the installed electrical capacity was available for grid balancing, which is a slight decrease from the 2020 level of 16.3%.
+In 2022, 14.8% of that capacity was available for grid balancing, which is a decrease from the 2021 level of 16.0%.

 Carbon footprint reduction

 The EU has the ambition to become climate-neutral by 2050.
 The reduction of our carbon footprint (presented in our Eco-profile) is monitored as part of our third Sustainability Programme.
 Here, we report the scope 1 and 2 emissions of CO2 from member production units for chlor-alkali and hydrogen.

 In 2022, GHG emissions reduced by around 10% compared to 2021.
 This is a huge step towards carbon neutrality.
 The largest contribution comes from members who switched from fossil-based electricity to carbon neutral electricity.
 It should be noted, however, that a remaining part of the carbon footprint reduction was achieved by the lower utilisation rate in 2022.